Houston Surgical Error Attorneys

 In 2002, the National Quality Forum published a list of “serious reportable events,” also known as “never events.”
 Never events are medical events that are seriously harmful, largely preventable, and clearly identifiable—making public accountability for these events necessary.

 Never events are horrifying mistakes, such as the amputation of the wrong limb, and they often involve the delicate process of surgery.
 If you or a loved one have been the victim of a surgical error, regardless of whether it stemmed from retained surgical instruments or a wrong-site surgery, then you likely have grounds to pursue a medical malpractice lawsuit.
-At Arnold & Itkin, we are committed to helping our clients who are facing one of the most catastrophic situations of their life and ensuring that their legal rights are protected.
+At Arnold & Itkin, we are committed to helping our clients who are facing one of the most catastrophic situations of their lives and ensuring that their legal rights are protected.
 If you believe that you or a loved one have been a victim of an error such as this, do not hesitate to take the next step by getting in touch with our firm.
 We have recovered billions of dollars for our clients, including more than $1 billion in the last year alone.
-Call (888) 493-1629 to schedule a free review of your case today.
+Call (888) 493-1629 to schedule a free review of your case.

 Medical Malpractice Lawsuits for Retained Surgical Instruments